vimpunk/cratetorrent/DESIGN.md

 ### Responsibilities

-#### Torrent file allocation
+#### Torrent allocation
+Since a torrent may contain multiple files, they will be downloaded in a directory named after the torrent.
+There may be additional subdirectories in a torrent, so the whole torrent's file system structure needs to be set up before the download is begun.

-Currently only a single file download is supported, so the file allocation is very simple: the to-be-downloaded file is checked for existence and the first write creates the file.
+For single file downloads supported the file allocation is very simple: the to-be-downloaded file is checked for existence and the first write creates the file.

 Late we will want to pre-allocate sparse files truncated to the download length.

 #### Saving to disk